beemobot/docs.beemo.gg/index.md

 # What is Beemo?
 {: .fs-9 }

-Well, Beemo is an antispam Discord Bot built to stop userbot raids.
+Beemo is a free antispam Discord Bot that can stop userbot raids against your server.

 {: .fs-6 .fw-300 }